mkrakiewicz/url-monitor-demo/README.md

 ### Overview

 Url Monitor written in Laravel for demo purposes.
+Allows to add several urls at once, which are then monitored by a background job.
+The job will gather stats for the urls for a given period (10 minutes by default).
+Currently there is no authentication.

 - The jobs are triggered to be ran every minute.